101+ VEGAN GROCERY LIST ITEMS TO GET TODAY (SAMPLE FOR BEGINNERS)

 How to Create a Vegan Grocery List (101+ Items)

 Now, let’s dive into a list of items you can pick and choose from for your grocery shopping today.
-I primarily shop at my local farmer’s market, Whole Foods, Trader Joe’s and Thrive Market, but there’s also great vegan food to be found at Sprouts, Costco, Vons/Safeway/Pavillions, Gelson’s, Ralph’s, Target, Walmart, and Amazon.
+I primarily shop at my local farmer’s market, Whole Foods, Trader Joe’s and Thrive Market (discount below) but there’s also great vegan food to be found at Sprouts, Costco, Vons/Safeway/Pavillions, Gelson’s, Ralph’s, Target, Walmart, Amazon, and Instacart (also discounted below)!

 Fruits (Fresh, Frozen and Dried)